Volue-Public/energy-mesh-python/_sources/usecases.rst.txt

 .. literalinclude:: /../../src/volue/mesh/use_cases/use_cases.py
    :language: python
-   :lines: 17-27
+   :lines: 17-41

 Helper functions
 ~~~~~~~~~~~~~~~~~~~~

-The helper functions get information about Mesh Python objects, plot and save timeseries to file.
+The helper functions get information about Mesh Python objects, plot and save time series to file.

 The use cases
 ~~~~~~~~~~~~~~